South Barrington REBUILD: Finding life after loss

 When you're grieving the death of a loved one, a divorce, or pregnancy loss, where can you turn?

 REBUILD workshops offers comfort, hope, and practical tools for healing after the death of a loved one; a finalized divorce; infertility, miscarriage, or stillbirth.
-REBUILD offers its core, ten-week workshop twice a year (January–March and September–November), and hosts topical events and classes on helpful grieving throughout the year.
+REBUILD offers its core, ten-week workshop twice a year (winter/spring and fall), and hosts topical events and classes on helpful grieving throughout the year.

 REBUILD for Teens: Students in grades 9–12 can attend REBUILD's core workshop as part of a teens-only group led by a trained facilitator.
 Students hear the same large-group teaching as adult REBUILD participants, and their table leader then guides their discussion at age-targeted levels.
 Note: For students 17 and younger, registration must be submitted by a parent or guardian.